 Governments must commit to the achievement of the Sustainable Development Goals.
-In particular, that requires the necessary level of financial support from the wealthiest nations, as well as their commitment to addressing unsustainable consumption within their own borders.
+In particular, that

 Where evidence indicates negative population impacts domestically, governments should identify and implement ethical, choice-based and appropriate measures which mitigate population growth in their National Biodiversity Strategy and Action Plans, including utilising the PHE model.